-Every Participant in the course of his or her participation in, and activities with, the Society, has a right to submit a complaint or enforce his or her rights under this Policy without retaliation or threat of retaliation.
+Every Participant in the course of their participation in, and activities with, the Society, has a right to submit a complaint or enforce their rights under this Policy without retaliation or threat of retaliation.

 Retaliation against a Participant who submits a complaint under this Policy, who enforces a right under this Policy or who takes part in an investigation under this Policy, may be subject to disciplinary measures, up to and including termination of employment.